-You can apply several Refactorings and Code Formatters to a document using Code Cleanup.
+Code Cleanup allows you to apply Refactorings and Code Formatters to a document.
 During Code Cleanup, CodeRush analyzes code in the active file and applies certain Refactorings and Code Formatters where needed.
 This feature is helpful when you need to refactor a large amount of code.

 The following is a list of possible Cleanup Refactorings when performing Code Cleanup:

 |Add copyright header||Adds a copyright comment at the file's beginning (configuration)|

 |Apply 'Attribute lists' style||Combines several attributes into a single list or breaks attribute lists apart (according to the corresponding style rule)|